rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 These options should suffice for most users.
-If you require a more customized alignment workflow, you can align your your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`step_relate`.
+If you require a more customized alignment workflow, you can align your your FASTQ files outside of SEISMIC-RNA, then pass the resulting XAM files into SEISMIC-RNA at the step :ref:`wf_relate`.

 .. _bam_vs_cram: